witsgroup-1/campus-infrastructure-management-docs/docs/Appendices.md

 - overall documentation structure was liked by the client
 - client hopes that we can make document information more accessable (different pages for different headings).
 - marks were lost on lack of communication between subsystems.
+- we had difficulty working in a large sub-system and integrating with other groups.
 - the team worked well together and finished their work well in advance.
 - next sprint, focus on communicating with other groups.